Stop Debt Collectors from Calling the Wrong Number for the Wrong Person

 Now the second they place that second phone call, to me, I would argue that it was intentional to harass her because why else would they call someone, looking for the same person unless they don’t give a shit.

-And so in this circumstance, they have now violated a different Federal law, not the TCPA, the cell phone law, but the FDCPA which is a general debt collection harassment statute.
+In this circumstance, they have now violated a different Federal law, not the TCPA, the cell phone law, but the FDCPA which is a general debt collection harassment statute.

 You’ve got to tell them once that you don’t know who Sally Smith is.